rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 >- Create a Pod Security Policy within Rancher.
 Before you can assign a default PSP to a new project, you must have a PSP available for assignment.
 For instruction, see [Creating Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).
 >- Assign a default Pod Security Policy to the project's cluster.
 You can't assign a PSP to a project until one is already applied to the cluster.
 For more information, see [Existing Cluster: Adding a Pod Security Policy](#existing-cluster--adding-a-pod-security-policy).

-As you create the project, make a selection from the **Pod Security Policy** drop-down to apply a PSP.
+As you create the project, make a selection from the **Pod Security Policy** drop-down to assign a PSP.

  <!--For more information, see [Creating a Project]({{< baseurl >}}/rancher/v2.x/en/tasks/projects/#creating-a-project/-->